 8. Mixing High and Low

-9. Putting the Word out on Social Media
+9. Putting the Word Out on Social Media

 10. Selling Stuff You Don’t Need

 To bolster your furniture budget, you may want to sell pieces that no longer work for your space.
-If you have a lot to get rid of, you might host a yard sale.
+If you have a lot to get rid of, you might host a yard or garage sale.
 For just a few items, you can list them on a resale site like Craigslist, OfferUp, or Facebook Marketplace and see how much you can score.

 11. Doing a Furniture Image Search